 [collector] DumpSupported = true

-[dump] section (if it doesn't already exist).
-Specify the
+custom.properties (if it doesn't already exist) and then specify the

 dumpDir property in this section.
 For example: